BugiDev/react-native-calendar-strip/README.md

   * iconLeftStyle: React.PropTypes.any - Style for left icon.
 It will override all of the other styles applied to icons.
   * iconRightStyle: React.PropTypes.any - Style for right icon.
 It will override all of the other styles applied to icons.
   * iconContainer: React.PropTypes.any - Style for the container of icons.
 (Example usage is to add `flex` property to it so in the portrait mode, it will shrink the dates strip)
+  * leftSelector: React.PropTypes.any - Component for the left selector control.
+May be an instance of any React component.
+This overrides the icon* props above.
+Passing in an empty array `[]` hides this control.
+  * rightSelector: React.PropTypes.any - same as above but for the right selector control.

 ###### Header style and formating
   * calendarHeaderStyle: React.PropTypes.any - Style for the header text of the calendar.